 Kaitlin Style Calligraphy

 In 2012, a bride named Kaitlin got in touch with me and requested a fresh, spontaneous, and artistic calligraphy style for her wedding.
-That was how bouncy, modern Kaitlin Style calligraphy came to be.
-This is a great calligraphy style if you don’t like drawing calligraphy guidelines.
+That was how bouncy and boho Kaitlin Style calligraphy came to be.
+This is a great modern calligraphy style if you don’t like drawing calligraphy guidelines.
 You can self-correct with dramatic upstrokes or downstrokes if words start sloping up or down too much.

 To try out this calligraphy style, you can download the free basic Kaitlin Style calligraphy worksheet by clicking here.
 There’s also a brush pen version of the Kaitlin Style calligraphy worksheet set.